samuelroland/prjs/README.md

 - [ ] Properly quit TUI (quit vitest, clean temp files, ...)
 - [ ] !!
 Implements hints (when exo metadata works)
 - [ ] !!
 Show arguments of function calls as an easy way to understand what the function should do (when exo metadata works)
+- [ ] Group all constants and magic values (like colors in hexa) in util.ts
 - [ ] Teacher: How to easily provide the helper.ts abstraction (commited in web-training currently) ?
 - [ ] Pres: Start hacking on slides with [Slidev](https://sli.dev/) in a `presentation` folder, just add a single slides.md with a title (not an entire Slidev setup)
 - [ ] Pres: Define order and strategy of the slides